-The IFFR is an international organization enjoying the support of over 1,500 members in more than 50 countries world-wide.
+The IFFR (International Fellowship of Flying Rotarians) is an international organization enjoying support from over 1,500 members in more than 50 countries world-wide.
 IFFR is divided into four regions (Americas, Europe, Australia-Asia, and Africa), which consist of fourteen sections.
 MEMBERSHIP is open to all Rotarians actively interested or engaged in aviation.

 IFFR is one of the oldest Rotary Fellowships and was formally established through the efforts of a dedicated Rotarian, E. Edison Kennell, of Seattle, Washington, in 1965.
 In countries where distances are great and communications are limited IFFR pilots have used their aircraft to help with medical and other emergencies, and several Sections hold meetings at which young people are introduced to the world of aviation.